 A message from Royal Holloway, University of London, in relation to coronavirus

-At Royal Holloway, University of London, we continue to closely monitor the coronavirus (Covid-19) outbreak and we are following advice from the government in order to ensure we are playing our part in helping to manage the impact of coronavirus on our whole community.
+At Royal Holloway, University of London, we continue to closely monitor the coronavirus outbreak and follow government advice to ensure we are playing our part in helping to manage the impact of Covid-19 on our whole community.

-We have also made changes to our events programme.
-During the autumn term events or exhibitions available for the general public will be hosted online.
+Our events and exhibitions available for the general public will continue to be hosted online.
 For further details, please visit our events webpage.